 Watching Brief (Archaeological Observation) Shrewsbury

-On behalf of Fletcher Homes we undertook a Watching Brief (Archaeological Observation) of groundworks and Structural Recording relating to a new road, 53 flats, 39 residential units and 2 retail units.
+On behalf of a house builder we undertook a Watching Brief (Archaeological Observation) of groundworks and Structural Recording relating to a new road, 53 flats, 39 residential units and 2 retail units.

 Watching Brief (Archaeological Observation); Structural Recording; Post-Excavation AssessmentLocation: St Julian's Friars Shrewsbury